Discover all of the best things to do in Dunedin with our conclusive guide.

 The Moeraki Boulders are a bit of a beautiful mystery in New Zealand.
 These unusually large, spherical boulders are scattered along Koekohe Beach, though nobody knows for an absolute fact how they got there.

 These stunning boulders are located on the sand between Moeraki and Hampden, north of Dunedin.
+They are also a home to the best camping grounds in the South Island.
 Don’t miss them!

 Drive time: 1 hour (one way).